zulip/zulip/docs/production/export-and-import.md

 The backup tool provides the following options:
 - `--output`: Path where the output file should be stored.
-If no path is provided, the output file would be saved to a temporary directory.
+If no path is provided, the output file is saved to a temporary directory.
 - `--skip-db`: Skip backup of the database.
 Useful if you're using a remote postgres host with its own backup system and just need to backup non-database state.